 Testing Android Apps

-After getting invited to test an Android Application in App Center you will receive an email notifying you of your pending invitation.
+After getting invited to test an Android Application in App Center you'll receive an email notifying you of your pending invitation.
 The following sections outline the steps you need to take to get started testing this app.

 Changing security settings put your phone at risk of malicious software.
 Only install apps from developers you trust.
 Read about Google Play Protect which helps you protect your data.